vivzero/LG-14U530-OpenCore/README.md

 - Secure Boot Option: Off

 ## Reported Issues
-- Fn + Up and Fn + Down works, but you have to press several times.
+- Both Fn + Up and Fn + Down works only as brightness up or down, more experiments are needed.
 - VGA Output works, but it has several problems related to lid and sleeping.
 - Some features won't work: dGPU, SD Card Reader, Windows-only Function Keys, and hibernation.
-(HibernationFixup can't help)
 - [Itlwm] After waking from sleep, Wi-Fi doesn't work.
 - [Itlwm] Bluetooth has short range because of Wi-Fi.
 - Trackpad works, but it's not good because of hardware limitation.
 I recommend to use Magic Trackpad 2...